deboralimasantos/GrADS/README.md

 # GrADS
 INPE/CPTEC

 1. scripts can be read using GrADS.
-2. all scripts here use database (NetCdf format) from reanalysis model ERA-interim since 1980-2019.
+2. all scripts here use the NetCdf file format of the ERA-interim reanalysis model and Global Precipitation Climatology Project since 1980-2019.
-3. Some database was changed by CDO.
+3. Some data has been changed by the CDO to calculate seasonal anomalies.